 Figure 1.1 Cereal & Grains Association, Wheat Preprocessing Methods to Improve Nutritional and Technological Functionality, 2019

 As specified by the report above from the Cereal & Grains Association, sprouted bread also aids in overall digestibility.
 Because PACHA’s tasty line of breads incorporates whole, sprouted seeds instead of typical ground flours, our products prevent blood sugar spikes commonly associated with starchy white breads.
 Instead, the plethora of nutrients found in PACHA bread uptake slowly throughout the process of digestion, making us an ideal choice for diabetics and anyone looking to stabilize their blood sugar levels.

-On top of this, PACHA bread is one of the only Paleo breads on the market that does not contain gums or binding agents (xantham, guar gum, etc).
+On top of this, PACHA bread is one of the only gluten-free breads on the market that does not contain gums or binding agents (xantham, guar gum, etc).
 In turn, the avoidance of these additives makes PACHA bread even more ideal for digestion; gums and binding agents found in other bread varieties typically aggravate laxative issues, such as bloating and stomach sensitivity.
 PACHA bread doesn’t contain eggs either, making us 100% vegan!